 The hiring of a law firm is an important decision that should not be based solely on advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.
 Personal Injury Lawyers serving Daytona, Melbourne, Orlando, Florida and Nationwide.

-If you or a loved one has suffered injury or death due to a defective medical device or product, please contact our personal injury lawyers in Orlando today at (855) 880-4741 to discuss your potential product liability claim.
+If you or a loved one has suffered injury or death due to a defective medical device or product, please contact our personal injury lawyers today at 855-880-4741 to discuss your potential product liability claim.
 Our law firm serves clients in Orlando, Florida and nationwide.

 - Transvaginal Mesh Complications